-Rich is an international corporate lawyer with more than thirty years of experience assisting companies and individuals with their foreign commercial transactions.
+Rich is an international corporate and renewable energy lawyer with more than thirty years of experience assisting companies and individuals with their foreign commercial transactions.

 Rich is chair of the International Group at Fredrikson & Byron and assists clients in international business transactions.
 His practice focuses on international joint ventures, partnerships, mergers, acquisitions, distributorships, licensing, franchising, contract matters, customs regulations and anti-corruption laws.
 He is fluent in French, Spanish, and Italian and reads Portuguese.

 Rich assists clients with renewable energy projects in the United States and internationally.
 His clients have relied on his expertise to successfully complete renewable energy projects in over twenty-five countries.
 He has represented companies in the biodiesel, ethanol, biomass and bioenergy industries for over twenty-five years, and focuses specifically on contract matters, technology licensing, construction issues, joint ventures, strategic alliances and dispute resolution in the renewable energy industry.

 Prior to joining Fredrikson, Rich worked in Puerto Rico, at an Italian firm in New York City and at an American firm in Brussels.

 Learn More About International Law